Small Exercise as a way to Practice

 Is it that important to have all the supplies on the list?

 Work with what you have though there are some techniques in advance courses that work best with set materials.
-Work with what you have around you first before going out and spend big dollars on supplies.
-I do prefer Golden's Gloss Medium over other brands
+Work with what you have around you first before going out and spending big dollars on supplies.
+I do prefer Golden's Gloss Medium over other brands.
+I also use Nova Acrylic Mediums Take a look at the free class about supplies

 Is there an online community connected with this course?